 The Ready Reader guides include overview summaries of plot, the conflict, setting, characters, and the theme for the benefit of the parent or teacher.
 Then they present the questions that help children to identify all of these things and more at a deeper level.
 For example, in the study of Prince Caspian in the fourth of the Ready Readers, the parent or teacher will ask, "What does the protagonist think is the most important thing in life?"
 The teacher's guide then provides you with a detailed answer so you will know what sort of response to expect from your child.
 Guides reflect a Christian worldview but more obviously in the study of some works than others.

-All except the Ready Readers High School Literature Volume I are available as either print books or as downloadable PDF files directly from the publisher.
-The High School Literature book is only available in print format.
+All volumes are available as either print books or as downloadable PDF files directly from the publisher.

 I love the approach of Teaching the Classics, and I'm very pleased that the Center for Literary Education has taken extra steps to make the methodology that much easier to use.